[ FREE TOOL ]

 How does voice typing reduce keystrokes?

-With voice typing, your spoken words are transcribed directly into text — you don't need to press keyboard keys for the dictated content.
+With voice typing, your spoken words are transcribed directly into text, so you don't need to press keyboard keys for the dictated content.
 This eliminates approximately 80% of daily keystrokes for most users.
 You still use the keyboard for navigation, shortcuts, and some editing.

 Why is the novel equivalent used as a comparison?